 top of page

-Understanding the different types of Vinyl Plank Flooring
+Understanding the different types of Luxury Vinyl Tile

-Vinyl plank flooring is an easy way to get a wood look without the maintenance and wear and tear of Hardwood flooring.
+Luxury vinyl plank is an easy way to get a wood look without the maintenance and wear and tear of hardwood flooring.
 Hardwood flooring is not an option for most people with small children and pets.
-In the 80’s we had laminate or “pergo” floors.
-Another alternative was engineered wood, but now we have Vinyl plank flooring.
-There are many forms of vpf; lvt, spc, wpc, evt, bpc laminate and engineered wood.
-But what is the difference and how will it contribute to your home project?
+In the 80s, we had laminate or "Pergo" floors.
+Another alternative was engineered wood, but now we have LVP (Luxury Vinyl Plank).
+There are a few main variations you will hear about: LVP, LVT (Luxury Vinyl Tile), SPC, and WPC.
+But what is the difference, and how will it contribute to your home project?

-Vinyl plank flooring is water resistant or waterproof,there is a difference (The cheaper ones are often water resistant rather than waterproof.)
-You are more likely to find cheaper ones and knock-offs in the big box stores, so don’t be fooled!
-Cheaper ones are usually characterized by wear layer.
-It is a general rule of thumb to go with a 20 mil wear layer.
-Big box stores will sell 6 and 12 mil wear layer without hesitation.
-But those are few and far between at independent retailers.
-Independent retailers are not able to hide behind their many employees.
-They deal directly with the customer, and do not want to hear customer complaints.
+Luxury Vinyl plank is either water-resistant or waterproof—and there is a difference.
+(The cheaper options are often water-resistant rather than waterproof.)
+You are more likely to find cheaper versions and knock-offs in big box stores, so don’t be fooled!
+Quality is usually characterized by the wear layer.
+A general rule of thumb is to go with a 20-mil wear layer.
+Big box stores will sell 6- and 12-mil wear layers without hesitation, but those are few and far between at independent retailers.
+Independent retailers deal directly with the customer and pride themselves on quality, so they want to ensure you have a floor that lasts without complaints.

-VPF is easy to work with.
-Vinyl plank flooring has many color options making it easy to match whatever look you are going for.
-It is also easy to clean and waterproof, those two characteristics go hand and hand. laminate is water resistant rather than waterproof for instance you would not want to put laminate or wood in a kitchen or bathroom.
+LVP is easy to work with and has many color options, making it easy to match whatever look you are going for.
+It is also easy to clean and waterproof; those two characteristics go hand in hand.
+Laminate, for instance, is water-resistant rather than waterproof, so you would not want to put laminate or real wood in a kitchen or bathroom.
 Toilets leak, tubs overflow, and dishwashers break.
-This will damage the floor on a porous surface such as laminate or wood.
-Vinyl composition flooring will not do that.
-It is 100% waterproof.
+Standing water will damage a porous surface such as laminate or wood.
+Vinyl composition flooring will not do that because it is 100% waterproof.

-Once you’ve installed your luxury vinyl plank floors, you’ll want to keep them looking fresh and clean, but you might be wondering how you should go about doing this.
-While luxury vinyl floors are easy to maintain, it’s also important to understand how to properly clean them to preserve their durability.
-Whether you’re looking for advice on how to handle regular cleanings or what to do if you notice scuff marks, this guide will walk you through the important information on how to clean luxury.
+Once you’ve installed your luxury vinyl plank, you’ll want to keep them looking fresh and clean.
+While LVP floors are easy to maintain, it’s important to understand how to properly clean them to preserve their durability.
+Whether you’re looking for advice on how to handle regular cleanings or what to do if you notice scuff marks, this guide will walk you through the important information on how to clean your resilient floors.

 While vinegar is a common ingredient in many homemade floor cleaners, it shouldn’t be used on certain household surfaces because it can cause damage.
 Fortunately, luxury vinyl flooring isn’t one of those surfaces.
 The acidity in the vinegar can remove grime and dirt without leaving behind buildup and residue like soap can.
 Just make sure you don’t use full-strength vinegar to clean your floors.
 It can dull the finish, and you have no way of polishing vinyl flooring to bring back the shine.